Our Vision and Values

 Our Administration Team

 Jo Taylor is our House Operations Manager, who ensures our house teams function smoothly and efficiently.
 Her many responsibilities include liaison with the House Team Leaders, resident welfare, Health and Safety, staff training and house maintenance.

-Remi Adeyemi is our Finance Manager, assisted by Sarah Brown.
+Mike Brent is our interim Finance Manager, assisted by Sarah Brown.
 They manage the financial affairs of Abbeyfield Southern Oaks for both our supported living and extra care development project.
 She is assisted by Hermione Dawson.

 News and Updates